MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD10_LAB_MANUAL.md

 #### Scenario

-After the model and the controller has been tested it is time to add the finishing touches for the application to be running, using **Entity Framework Core** you will implement the **ShirtRepository** against the **ShirtDbContext**, register it as a service using **Dependency Injection**, and then run the application.
+After the model and the controller has been tested, it is time to add the final touches to the application.
+Using **Entity Framework Core** you will implement the **ShirtRepository** using the **ShirtDbContext**, register it as a service using **Dependency Injection**, and then run the application.

 The main tasks for this exercise are as follows: